What can I expect at trial?

-The justice of the peace for Wheeler County presides over small claims court actions for Wheeler County.
+A Justice of the Peace for Wheeler County hears small claims court cases for Wheeler County.
+Small Claims actions are heard in 2 courthouses throughout Wheeler County.

 Appeals are allowed if the amount of the award exceeds $250.00.